 The TRC wasn’t satisfied with Munro Park, however, and in 1906, General Manager R. Fleming entered into an arrangement with Dominion Parks Company to obtain property between Maclean and Leuty Avenues.
 Here was set up the Scarboro Beach Park, an ‘electric’ park served exclusively by streetcar.
-This became a very popular attraction, and it was one of the few properties the TRC retained after the Toronto Transportation Commission took over.
+This became a very popular attraction, and it was one of the few properties the TRC retained after the Toronto Transportation Commission took over in 1921.
 The park lasted until 1925, and has since been filled in with housing.
-Likewise, Munro Park and Victoria Park shut down in 1906-07, and were subdivided for housing.
+Likewise, Munro Park and Victoria Park were shut down in 1906-07, and subdivided for housing.

-As the city entered the 1910s, service on Queen Street was split in two.
-Downtown cars operated to Woodbine, and the single track along Queen Street to Munro Park handled stub service.
-The City eventually stepped in and built a set of double tracks to a wye at Neville Park, allowing night service to begin on December 24, 1914, with every second car turning back at Scarboro Beach.
+As Toronto entered the 1910s, service on Queen Street was split in two.
+Downtown cars operated to Woodbine, and the single track along Queen Street to Munro Park was handled by stub service.
+The City eventually stepped in and built a set of double tracks to a wye at Neville Park, allowing through service and night service to begin on December 24, 1914, with every second car turning back at Scarboro Beach.

-The wye at Neville Park, incidentally, is the reason why there is an isolated section of streetcar track running down Neville Park Boulevard until the beginning of the 21st century.
+The wye at Neville Park, incidentally, is the reason there remained an isolated section of streetcar track running down Neville Park Boulevard until the beginning of the 21st century.
 After the construction of the loop, the tailtrack from the wye remained, to regulate service.
-The connection with the Queen trackage was taken away in May 1989, but the track remains to this day.
+The connection with the Queen trackage was taken away in May 1989, but the track remained visible for years afterward.

 The Toronto Transportation Commission Takes Over

 On September 1, 1921, the Toronto Transportation Commission acquired responsibility for all TRC operations and set to work improving the streetcar system.
-By 1923, all service along Queen went to the new loop at Neville Park.
-Service then was renamed Beach, and operated along a route similar to today’s 501 from Humber (via Lake Shore Boulevard) to Neville Park.
-In 1928, concurrent with improvements to the Mimico Route, Beach cars and the Kingston Road-bound Queen cars were cut back to a new loop at McCaul Street, overlapping a new Lake Shore route west from Mutual Street.
+By 1923, all service along Queen was run into to the new loop at Neville Park.
+Service then was renamed BEACH, and operated along a route similar to today’s 501 QUEEN from Humber (via Lake Shore Boulevard) to Neville.
+In 1928, concurrent with improvements to the MIMICO route, BEACH cars and the Kingston Road-bound QUEEN cars were cut back to a new loop at McCaul Street, overlapping a new LAKE SHORE route which operated along Queen west from Mutual Street.

-Finally, on August 2, 1937, the remainder of the truncated Lake Shore cars merged into the Beach route, producing a line running from Neville Park to Parkside Loop.
-This route was renamed Queen.
-The old Queen car became known as the Kingston Road Streetcar the following day.
-The Beach name lingered until 1948 on a rush-hour tripper service operating west from Neville loop via Queen and King to loop via Church, Wellington and York; after 1948, this service was handed to the Kingston Road tripper, along with the remains of the old Dovercourt tripper route.
+Finally, on August 2, 1937, the remainder of the truncated LAKE SHORE service merged into the BEACH route, producing a line running from Neville Park to Parkside Loop.
+This route was renamed QUEEN.
+The old QUEEN car became known as the KINGSTON ROAD streetcar.
+The BEACH name lingered until 1948 on a rush-hour tripper service operating west from Neville loop via Queen and King to loop through downtown Toronto via Church, Wellington and York; after 1948, this service was handed to the KINGSTON ROAD tripper.

-In 1957, when road improvements around Sunnyside (and possibly in preparation for the building of the Gardiner Expressway) connected the Queensway with Queen Street, the Queen Streetcar was moved off Lake Shore Boulevard and onto a high-quality stretch of private right-of-way running to a rebuilt Humber Interchange.
-Queen and Long Branch streetcars met at the Humber Interchange until 1995, when the Long Branch streetcar was replaced by an extension of the Queen route, bringing the 501 streetcar to its current alignment.
+In 1957, when road improvements around Sunnyside (and possibly in preparation for the building of the Gardiner Expressway) connected the Queensway with Queen Street, the QUEEN streetcar was moved off Lake Shore Boulevard and onto a high-quality stretch of private right-of-way running to a rebuilt Humber interchange.
+QUEEN and LONG BRANCH streetcars met at Humber until March 26, 1995, when the 507 LONG BRANCH streetcar was replaced by an extension of the 501 QUEEN route, bringing the 501 QUEEN streetcar to its current alignment.

 Problems With Reliability and a Grassroots Response

-As a result of citizen complaints, a grassroots campaign began, bringing together the Rocket Riders and officials from the City of Toronto together in a series of meetings to discuss ways of improving the reliability of the service.
-As a result of these meetings, the TTC has hired more route supervisors, to ensure cars leave on time.
-Service disruptions are handled with holdbacks, like on the subways, rather than short turns, to try to prevent gaps from appearing in the service.
-A step back operation at Russell carhouse ensures that streetcar drivers can be spelled off for a break, while their streetcars continue running.
-Riders have reported that service along the line has improved as a result, although gaps in service remained a frustratingly a common occurrence.
+A grassroots campaign soon launched, bringing together the Rocket Riders, affected residents and officials from the City of Toronto to a series of meetings in 2007 to discuss ways to improving the reliability of the 501 QUEEN service.
+As a result of these meetings, the TTC hired more route supervisors, to try and ensure cars left their terminals on time.
+Service disruptions were to be handled with holdbacks, as they are on the subways, rather than with short turns, in order to try and prevent gaps from appearing in the service.
+A step-back operation at Russell carhouse ensured that streetcar drivers could be spelled off for a break, while their streetcars continued running.
+Riders reported that service along the line improved as a result, although gaps in service remained a frustratingly a common occurrence.
 To maintain reliable service within the Beach neighbourhood, additional streetcars or buses were operated on a short shuttle between Russell carhouse and Neville loop.

-A number of proposals have been made to split the 501 QUEEN streetcar into shorter routes that overlapped in the downtown core, so that service disruptions aren’t magnified across the entire line.
-Transit activist Steve Munro suggested that the Long Branch streetcar could be restored, operating between Long Branch Loop and Dundas West station via Lake Shore Boulevard, the Queensway and Roncesvalles outside of rush hours, and down King Street to loop near Church (essentially operating as 508 Lake Shore cars) during peaks.
-TTC staff are studying this and various other proposals for route splitting, and expect to deliver their report later in 2009.
+During the 2007 meetings, proposals were made to split the 501 QUEEN streetcar into shorter routes that overlapped in the downtown core, so that service disruptions weren’t magnified across the entire line.
+Transit activist Steve Munro suggested that the 507 LONG BRANCH streetcar could be restored, operating between Long Branch Loop and Dundas West station via Lake Shore Boulevard, the Queensway and Roncesvalles outside of rush hours, and down King Street to loop near Church (essentially operating as 508 LAKE SHORE cars) during peak hours.

-According to the TTC’s 2005 Service Plan (PDF file), the Queen streetcar carried 41,200 customers per weekday in 2004, tying it with 506 Carlton as the third most travelled streetcar route in the system (behind King and Spadina) and placing it among the ten most well-travelled surface routes.
+According to the TTC, the 501 QUEEN streetcar carried 43,500 riders per day in 2012, up from 41,200 in 2004.
+This makes 501 QUEEN the third-most travelled streetcar route on the TTC network, after 504 KING and 510 SPADINA.
 This does not include the ridership figures for the 502 and 503 KINGSTON ROAD streetcars which carry 6,000 passengers per day on a parallel service.
-However, this is still far below the crowds the Queen streetcar used to be able to carry in its heyday, and transit activists fear that ridership has dropped because problems with service reliability have been allowed to fester.
+However, this is still far below the crowds the QUEEN streetcar used to be able to carry in its heyday.
+Transit activists fear that ridership has been depressed due to problems with service reliability have been allowed to fester.

 Proposals for a Queen subway or something similar continue to surface from time to time.
 Most recently, in 2008, the regional transit planning agency Metrolinx placed a line under Queen Street as part of its “most ambitious” regional transportation proposal.
 The City of Toronto, however, worried that Metrolinx’s proposal to extend the Yonge subway to Richmond Hill could put the line over capacity, passed a resolution asking that the Downtown Relief Line be placed on Metrolinx’s list of priority projects to be built within the next fifteen years.
-This line might not necessarily go beneath Queen Street, or even replace the Queen streetcar, but it would enable commuters from the Beach to get downtown more quickly.
+This line might not necessarily go beneath Queen Street, or even replace the 501 QUEEN streetcar, but it would enable commuters from the Beach to get downtown more quickly.
 Metrolinx now considers the Downtown Relief subway line as a priority, though it doesn’t expect to start building it within the next ten years.

-Things look like they may change for the Queen streetcar in the near future.
-But whether or not its various extremities are lopped off to find new and more reliable ways downtown, it is expected that streetcars will continue to ply the length of Queen Street.
-Service along this street is, to some, the soul of streetcar operations in Toronto.
+Things look like they may change for the 501 QUEEN streetcar in the near-to-medium future.
+Whether or not its various extremities are lopped off to find new and more reliable ways downtown, it is expected that streetcars will continue to ply the length of Queen Street.
+Service along this street is, to some, the heart and soul of streetcar operations in Toronto.

 501 Queen Image Archive